Man dead in W.Va. gunfight was wanted in Va. police shooting

-MORGANTOWN, W.Va. — Authorities say the man who died in a shootout with the U.S. Marshals Service near West Virginia University is the same person who was wanted for shooting a police officer in Virginia last month.
+MORGANTOWN, W.Va. — Authorities say the man who died after trading gunfire with the U.S. Marshals Service near West Virginia University is the same person who was wanted for shooting a police officer in Virginia last month.

 The Morgantown Police Department on Thursday says Donquale Gray fired at marshals as he attempted to flee from them during a pursuit near the college Wednesday.
 At least one marshal shot back, and Gray was found dead at the scene.